awallace689/GitHubble/README.md

 ![HomePage](./media/HomePage.png)

 ## Profile Page
 See a clean overview of any GitHub profile!
-The authenticated profile is shown be default.
+The authenticated profile is shown by default.

 ![ProfilePage](./media/ProfilePage.png)